 Children

-The inheritance children receive in the case of a parent dying without a will in California depends on several factors, including whether the decedent was married and whether the decedent had other children.
+The inheritance a child will receive if a parent dies without a will in California depends on several factors, such as whether the decedent was married and/or whether they had other children.
 If the decedent has a surviving spouse, for example, the children generally will not be entitled to any of the community property, but they will be entitled to a percentage of the decedent’s separate property.
-On the other hand, if the decedent has several children but no surviving spouse, all the decedent’s property would be equally divided among them.
+On the other hand, if the decedent has several children but no surviving spouse, all the decedent’s property would be equally divided among the children.

 Other Family Members

-What Happens When Someone Dies Without a Will Leaving Behind No Family?
+What Happens When Someone Dies Without a Will and Leaves Behind No Family?

 While intestate succession laws go a long way in preventing a decedent’s assets from going to their state, there are certain situations in which it can happen.
-Generally, the only time the state of California will claim a deceased person’s property is in the event no surviving relatives of the decedent can be found.
+Generally, the only time the state of California will claim a deceased person’s property is if no surviving relatives of the decedent can be found.

 Note that even cousins, great uncles, great aunts, nieces and nephews would be entitled to inherit a decedent’s assets before they’re given to the state.